aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

 ### Direct MQTT via mTLS

 To Run this sample using a direct MQTT5 connection with a key and certificate, go to the `node/pub_sub_electron_node` folder.
 1. Setup your credential.
-You need to fill in the credentials in the `node/pub_sub_electron_node/settings.ts` file with your AWS endpoint, certificate file path, private key file path, and AWS region.
+You need to fill in the credentials in the `node/pub_sub_electron_node/settings.ts` with your AWS endpoint, certificate file path, private key file path.

 2. Install node packages
 ``` sh